SyloraQ/SyloraQ/README.md

 Gmail: mail sevice is coming as soon as possible!

 # **How Do i suggest?**
-Join https://discord.gg/RsfeV3Jw and suggest your suggestion in suggestions channel   __(When new one came we'll update!)__
+Join https://discord.gg/RsfeV3Jw and suggest your suggestion in suggestions channel

 # **Getting help**
 Just like Suggesting join the discord server and report the problem in help or bugs channel